AMC Matador: 1976

-The hood latch on the second-generation Australian Matadors remained on the passenger (left) side of the cabin, whereas previous Australian Matadors had the bonnet latch on the driver's (right) side as would be expected on a right-hand drive vehicle.
+The hood latch on the second-generation Australian Matadors remained on the passenger (left) side of the dashboard.
+In contrast, previous Australian Matadors had the bonnet latch on the driver's (right) side, as would be the case on a right-hand drive vehicle.
 Under-dash air conditioning, power windows, electric aerial, and the 1960s steering componentry remained standard.

-Australian license plates are wider than U.S. plates, so a sheet of folded steel was welded to the rear of the license plate area of the body for the Australian plate to be affixed.
+Australian license plates are wider than U.S. plates, so a sheet of folded steel was screwed to the license plate area of the body as an extension for the Australian plate to be affixed.
+A generic trailer light unit was affixed to the extension for the number plate light.